 There are plenty of photo opportunities on the road to Mount Cook for both aspiring photographers and opportunistic road-trippers.

-For Peters Lookout, I found that the best angles that capture the road, Mount Cook and Lake Pukaki were from the wooden fenced viewing area near the car park.
+For Peters Lookout, I found that the best angles that capture the road, Mount Cook and Lake Pukaki were from the wooden fenced viewing area near the car park (angle shown in the image below).

 For immersive road photos, you can snap some great shots from the road just after the turnoff to the car park.
 Just be mindful of cars and don't stand out on the middle of the road.